Fox-Neuwirth-Fuks cells, quantum shuffle algebras, and Malle's conjecture for function fields: Introduction

 For a braided vector space $V$, the \emph{quantum shuffle algebra} $\mA(V)$ is a braided, graded Hopf algebra whose underlying coalgebra is the cofree (tensor) coalgebra on $V$.
 Its multiplication is given by a shuffle product which incorporates the braiding $\sigma$; see section \ref{qsa_section} for details.
-Our main structural result is
+Our first main result is that the homology in all degrees of all the Hurwitz spaces is packaged in the homological algebra of a quantum shuffle algebra.

-\begin{thm} There is an isomorphism $H_j(B_n; V^{\otimes n}) \cong \Ext^{n-j, n}_{\mA(V_\epsilon)}(k, k)$.
+\begin{thm} There is an isomorphism $H_j(B_n; V^{\otimes n}) \cong \Ext^{n-j, n}_{\mA(V^*_\epsilon)}(k, k)$.

 \end{thm}